 Earned income includes wages, pensions and some benefits.
 The tax imposed on earned income is comprised of the income tax imposed by the state of Finland and of the municipal tax determined by the municipal tax rate of the individual’s home municipality.
 Partly different deductions are taken into account in state taxation and municipal taxation.
 The amount of earned income subject to state taxation and the income subject to municipal taxation may therefore be different.

 Capital income includes, for example, dividends from shares, rental income, and profit from selling assets.
-Capital income is subject only to state income taxation, not municipal taxation.
+Capital income is subject to state income taxation.
+The public broadcasting tax or Åland Islands media fee are also collected based on capital income.

 Imposed taxes and charges in total